 Conducting blood tests to the crew responsible for applying fertilizers ensures that agrochemicals used within the orchards are not contaminating the surrounding environment or the farmers themselves.

 In 2011, APEAM launched a reforestation initiative in an attempt to bolster the natural biodiversity of Michoacán.
-Since then, more than 2,200 acres have been replanted with various species native to the area.
+Since then, APEAM’s reforestation initiative has restored more than 5,500 acres of Michoacán forests – that’s almost 3 million plants and pine trees – over the past ten years.
 These trees and plants are cultivated in nurseries before finding homes in the wild, where they are planted according to elevation to obtain an impressive survival rate of 85%.

 Fostering the natural ecosystem of the avocado farmland is inseparable from ensuring the endurance of the orchards themselves.
 Sustainable farming consists of preserving the forests of the region, which in turn secure better soil and air quality, less erosion, and cleaner water for all the inhabitants of Keep.

 The preservation of water is a top priority for APEAM — the literal source of life, water is a vital and irreplaceable part of agriculture.
 With heavy rainfalls over a six-month wet season, the avocado fringe in Michoacán is one of the most extensive water-generating reservoirs in Mexico.
 The abundant natural rainfall in Michoacán feeds the two main rivers within the state, and much of it permeates the soil.
 Under the shade of the avocado groves and surrounding forests, this moisture is retained and evaporation is minimal, preventing erosion.

 Approximately 61% of the avocado orchards in Michoacán rely on natural, seasonal irrigation.
 Another 36% utilize sustainable, high-tech irrigation such as drip irrigation and micro-sprinkling.
 Together, 97% of avocado orchards in the region depend primarily on sustainable irrigation practices, leaving only 3% of the orchards that use rolling irrigation at all.